Disclosure: If you buy products using the retailer buttons above, we may earn a commission from the retailers you visit.

 ‘A captivating epic of conflicted loyalties and dangerous ambition’

-Anthony Ryan, New York Times bestselling author ‘Brilliantly told and immediately engrossing, filled with magic, mistakes, and their merciless consequences’ Andrea Stewart, author of The Bone Shard Daughter
+Anthony Ryan, New York Times bestselling author of The Pariah ‘Brilliantly told and immediately engrossing, filled with magic, mistakes, and their merciless consequences’ Andrea Stewart, author of The Bone Shard Daughter

 My name is Wen Alder.
 My name is Foolish Cur.

-All my life, I have been torn between two legacies: that of my father, whose roots trace back to the right hand of the Emperor.
-That of my mother’s family, who reject the oppressive Empire and embrace the resistance.
+All my life, I have been torn between two legacies: my father’s, whose family trace their roots back to the right hand of the Emperor.
+My mother’s, whose family want to bring the Empire to its knees.

-I can choose between them – between protecting my family, or protecting my people – or I can search out a better path . . . a magical path, filled with secrets, unbound by empire or resistance, which could shake my world to its very foundation.
+I can choose between them – between the safety of empire or the freedom of rebellion – or I can seek out a better path . . . one filled with magic and secrets, unbound by suffocating legacy, but one which could shake my world to its very foundation.

 The first book in the Pact and Pattern series.
 Fans of Robin Hobb, Brandon Sanderson’s Mistborn and R.F.
 Kuang’s The Poppy War will love the magic running through every page.

 Readers love The Hand of the Sun King:

 ‘This is the closest I’ve ever come to finding something comparable to The Name of the Wind . . .
 This could even be one of my favourite books of all time’ The Chronicler ‘Seriously, this book has everything . . .
 Companionship, love, betrayal, grief, despair, self realization, sacrifice, oppression, colonialism and much much more . . . the pacing felt smooth as silk . . . a beautiful and breathtaking fantasy work’ Goodreads reviewer, ⭐ ⭐ ⭐ ⭐ ⭐